-The Director of Teaching, Prof. dr. K.A.
-(Karel) Brookhuis, is responsible for the implementation of the programme.
-The Programme Director is advised by the four staff and four student members of the Education Committee.
+The Director of Teaching, Prof. dr. S. Otten, is responsible for the implementation of the programme.
+The Director of Teaching is advised by the four staff and four student members of the Education Committee.
 This committee advises on matters pertaining to the Teaching and Examination Regulations, the programme, quality control, and course evaluations.
 Students can contact the Education Committee via e-mail: ocpsychologie@rug.nl.